bergercookie/syncall/readme-tw-gcal.md

 `--default-event-duration-mins INTEGER` flag (specify it in minutes)

-**Note:** To make it viewing the duration a bit more user friendly, e.g., for taskwarrior reports, the user can also add the following section to their `.taskrc`:
+**Note:** To make it viewing the duration a bit more user friendly, e.g., for Taskwarrior reports, the user can also add the following section to their `.taskrc`:

 ```sh